Stepan Tarabalka: Career

 The initial conflict in 2014, involving Russian annexation of Crimea and conflict in the east of Ukraine with two secessionist states, was Tarabalka's first experience in combat.
 This saw him gain experience flying support missions over the Donbas region.

 Tarabalka was shot down on 13 March 2022 in the sky over Zhytomyr Oblast, Ukraine, while he was piloting a MiG-29 during a dogfight against several Russian fighter jets.
 International media speculated whether the legendary pilot, who was dubbed the "Ghost of Kyiv", and Tarabalka were in fact the same person, or whether the Ghost legend was simply made up and then applied to Tarabalka after his death, when his success against the Russian Air Force was known.
 However, an interview was published in April 2022 with a pilot discussing the Ghost (who was a member of his unit) before his identity was released.
 In the interview, the pilot indicated details that match Tarabalka as the Ghost, including the fact he flew a MiG-29 and was 29 years old.

 According to the Air Force Command of the Ukrainian Armed Forces, Tarabalka was not the "Ghost of Kyiv".
 The total amount of 40 aircraft shot down was done together by the pilots of the 40th Tactical Aviation Brigade.
-Other sources, including the New York Post and the The Times of London, indicated that Tarabalka himself had shot down the 40 aircraft.
+Other sources, including the New York Post and The Times of London, indicated that Tarabalka himself had shot down the 40 aircraft.